shoana/Plants-Vs-Zombies-Prototype/Milestone 4/Documentation/README.txt

 zombies or plants had won.
 It was a valid MVC design pattern where the model updates the view whenever there is a change, which was a very big topic in the SYSC 3110 course this semester.

-Reflection On The Process and what you like or don’t like about your code.
-Also reflection on the over process with the project, i.e., what you liked and what you did not.

 Likes:
 - The array lists were a great data structure to use to keep track of all the plants and zombies.
 The arraylist was unchanged since the first milestone and proved to be extremely useful as more methods were added.
 The arraylists were of type "Plant" and "Zombie", which were superclasses so they were able to store each different subclass of zombie and plant.
 - Updating the view from the "grid" inside of the model was a good idea as it was very easy to iterate over the grid and display each char on the buttons in the view.
-Since the grid changed each turn it was useful to have the model keep track of its own grid and just update it on the view each turn.
+It was useful to have the model keep track of its own grid since the grid changed after each event (to only update the grid on the view after an event).
 - The event model pattern was useful in making sure that the view ONLY changed when the user takes a turn (i.e the model "changes").
 This way keeps the implementation of the view & model separate and delegation occurs in the controller.